TriphiusFire/Kill-The-Sun/README.md

 I took a beginner three.js course on Udemy, 5.5 hours of lectures, over 2 days, and then made this game on my own from scratch with the learned skill.

-you'll need the minified three.js script in the /js folder for this game to work

 WASD - walk fwd/back, strafe left/right
 Space - jump
 Shift - move faster while held